-As we leave the palazzo we pass once again through the beautiful entrance hallway,
+As we leave the palazzo we pass once again through the beautiful entrance hallway with gorgeous chandeliers,

-and head down the stairs towards the palazzo entrance.
+and head down the stairs towards the palazzo courtyard and entrance.

 Now it’s time to walk through the rest of the Isola Mattei.
 To the left of the Palazzo Caetani we head down Via Caetani until we reach the Mattei di Giove Palazzo on our right.
 This palazzo is architect Carlo Maderno’s masterpiece.
 Carlo Maderno, the father of Italian baroque architecture, also designed the facades of Rome’s Santa Susanna church, St. Peter’s Basilica and Sant’Andrea della Valle.

 The Center for American Studies (Centro Studi Americani) is inside the Mattei di Giove Palazzo.
 It houses a 70,000 volume library created in Rome just before the Second World War, thanks to Harry Nelson Gay’s generous donation of books on American history and literature.
 The Center for American Studies serves as a library for its members and also organizes events and conferences.
 If you visit the Center be sure you don’t miss the Mattei di Giove Palazzo’s entrance and spectacular courtyard.

 This intricate stone entrance detail was taken from the cover of a sarcophagus.

 As you head up the stairwell be sure to look up so you don’t miss the beautiful ceiling detail.